A Treasured Special Occasion Meal – Steak Dinner!

-Once sliced, serve immediately.
-I like to top steak with a generous sprinkling of flaky, crunchy Maldon salt & a good drizzle of the browned butter from the pan, though you could use any sauce you love (like truffle oil or chimichurri).
-Plate it up with your favorite side dishes – here’s some inspiration:
+Serve immediately after slicing by topping steak with a generous sprinkling of flaky, crunchy Maldon salt and a good drizzle of the browned butter from the pan, though you could use any sauce you love (like truffle oil or chimichurri).

 - Mashed potatoes!
 If you ask me, a nice, juicy steak practically begs to be served next to a generous pile of creamy potatoes.
 This Roasted Garlic Buttermilk Mashed Potatoes recipe is forever our fave!

-- Greens – Keep things classic with a good ol’ wedge salad, or whip up a quick batch of PWWB’s All-Purpose Vinaigrette & toss together a simple salad with your favorite greens.
+- Greens – Keep things classic with a good ol’ wedge salad, or whip up a quick batch of PWWB’s All-Purpose Vinaigrette and toss together a simple salad with your favorite greens.

 - Other impressive side dishes: If you’re really aiming to impress, try this Cheesy Butternut Gratin, this Creamy Porcini Mushroom Risotto or this festive No-Stir Risotto.

 The secret to cooking restaurant-quality steaks at home?
 A cast iron skillet!
-This Herb Butter Basted Cast Iron Steak recipe will teach you how to use a cast iron skillet to cook the perfect steak every time – juicy & melt-in-your-mouth tender with a beautifully browned & crusty sear, & finished with a rich, flavorful herby garlic butter baste.
+This Herb Butter Basted Cast Iron Steak recipe will teach you how to use a cast iron skillet to cook the perfect steak every time – juicy and melt-in-your-mouth tender with a beautifully browned and crusty sear, and finished with a rich, flavorful herby garlic butter baste.
 A go-to stovetop steak method!

-- kosher salt & ground black pepper, to season
+- kosher salt and ground black pepper, to season

 - 1–2 tablespoons avocado oil (or other high smoke point oil of choice)